Ascher176/CSE15L-Lab-Reports/Lab-Report-2/lab-report-2.md

     }
 }
 ```
 The code before was just assigning the value of the element at index i to the value of the element at index arr.length - i - 1 instead of swapping them.
 To actually swap them we need to create an extra variable which will store the initial value of the element at index i, so after we assign the value of the arr.length - i - 1 element to i element, we can change the value of the arr.length - i - 1 element to the initial velue of the i element.
 In addition, in the loop the condition arr.length < 0 is incorrect since when we reach the middle of the array the values are gonna be swapped back to the original, so the condition is supposed to be arr.length/2 < 0.
+## Part 3
+I learned:
+* about web servers, specifically about the URLHandler interface and how to build and run a server on my computer;
+* how to use GitHub Destop to commit and push changes I make while working in VSCode;
+* what the commands used to run JUnit tests mean.